|Táimid ag obair ar an leagan Gaeilge faoi láthair|

 The penalty is an amount equivalent to up to two years of outstanding rates from the previous occupier.
 Any penalty due and outstanding by you, the owner of relevant property due to non-notification will remain a charge on the property.

 Please read our Section 32 FAQ's for further information.

 Section 32 Declaration can be accessed by clicking here;

 What about vacant properties

 Rates must be paid on vacant properties by the owner or the person entitled to occupy the premises. (e.g. someone holding a lease) A refund of rates paid can be claimed in limited circumstances.
 The relevant legislation that deals with refunds of rates on vacant property is Section 14(1) of the Local Government Act, 1946 (for County Councils).
 This legislation provides that the leaseholder, or if there is no lease – the owner, can claim a refund of commercial rates where a property is vacant at the ‘making of the rate’.
 The refund allowed is one twelfth of the annual rate in respect of every complete month during which the property is unoccupied either for the purpose of carrying out additions, alterations or repairs or because the owner is unable to obtain a tenant at a reasonable rent.

 Section 31 of the Local Government Reform Act 2014 conferred a new power on Elected Members of the Council to determine the proportion of refund of rates on vacant commercial premises that will apply in a given year.

 This issue is to be considered by the Members each year as part of the budget process.
-The 2017 budget was adopted on 08/11/16 at which time the Members resolved that the rate of refund be reduced from 100% to 75% with effect from 01/01/2017.
+The 2018 budget was adopted on 07/11/17 at which time the Members resolved that the rate of refund be maintained at a maximum of 75% per month.